Leave Your Legacy for Horses

 - A residual bequest in which you bequeath what remains of your estate after specific bequests have been distributed.

-3) You can make SAFE a beneficiary of a bank or brokerage account
+3) Make SAFE a beneficiary of a bank or brokerage account

 Payable-on-Death (POD) arrangement allows you to name SAFE as a beneficiary of your bank or credit union savings account, checking account or CD.
 A very similar arrangement, called a Transfer-on-Death (TOD) account, allows you to name SAFE as a beneficiary of your stocks, bonds and mutual funds.
 Upon your death, assets in POD and TOD accounts are passed to beneficiaries without going through probate.

-If you have any questions, you are welcome to reach out to SAFE’s Executive Director, Bonnie Hammond via email at email@example.com.
-I will do my best to help you, but I am not a financial planner or tax advisor.
-Thank you so much!
+If you have any questions, you are welcome to reach out to SAFE’s Executive Director Bonnie Hammond at email@example.com or 206–331-0006.
+Please note that SAFE is not able to give out financial or tax advice.
+We are happy to work with you and your advisor.